LucieSebestova/english-for-designers/08-Thesis-presentation/index.md

 |:--:|
 | *Wine bag* |

-If you want if to see more, click here.
+If you want to see more, click here.

 [Presentation](Visual identityyy.pdf)

+And if you want to hear my speech and learn more, come to class.